floriandejonckheere/kozo/README.md

 Execute `kozo --help` to see all available commands and their arguments.

-See [TUTORIAL.md](TUTORIAL.md) for a quick tutorial on how to work with Kozo.
+See the [documentation site](https://www.kozo.dev/) or the [quickstart guide](https://www.kozo.dev/quickstart) for a more detailed description on how to work with Kozo.

 ## Documentation

 A documentation site is provided at `docs/`.
 Run `bundle exec jekyll serve` to build and serve the site locally.
-Once pushed to Github, the documentation site is automatically built and published.
+Once pushed to Github, the [documentation site](https://www.kozo.dev/) is automatically built and published.

 ## Release